nodatime/nodatime/www/unstable/userguide/trivia.md

 ---

 The history of time contains many amusing quirks.
-In many cases, Noda Time doesn't make any attempt to support the oddity described below.
-In particular, Noda Time takes an idealized view of calendar systems, ignoring changes specific countries made to which calendar they used when.
-Still, it's fun to think about what's happened in history, if only to persuade you that it would be much worse if Noda Time *did* try to support them...
+In many cases, Noda Time doesn't make any attempt to support the oddities described below.
+In particular, Noda Time takes an idealized view of calendar systems, ignoring (for example) the fact that countries have switched between calendar systems (and sometimes *invented* calendar systems) at various points in recent history.
+Still, it's fun to think about what's happened over time, if only to persuade you that it would be much worse if Noda Time *did* try to support them...

 More will be added as I discover them.

 The Curious Disappearance of December 30th (Samoa)
 ---

-In 2011, Samoa (time zone ID Pacific/Apia) decided to change their UTC offset from UTC-10 to UTC+14.
+In 2011, Samoa (time zone ID `Pacific/Apia`) decided to change their UTC offset from UTC-10 to UTC+14.
 This means they went from being the western-most time zone (the further behind UTC) to the eastern-most time zone (the furthest ahead of UTC).
 This took place at midnight local time at